wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 4. A pair of queens touching diagonally, or
 5. A region that doesn’t contain exactly one queen.

 If any of these conditions hold, the board is invalid.
 A counterexample to this assertion is a valid solution.
+We check for these assertions in the invariant section that begins with the _always assertion_ keyword.
+When none of these invalid-board conditions hold, the invariant returns _False_.
+FizzBee then reports a counterexample, a board that violates the “invalid board” assertion, which represents a valid solution to the puzzle.

 When I run this [code](https://github.com/wyounas/linkedin_queens/blob/main/queens.fizz) for the above `9x9` LinkedIn Queens puzzle, FizzBee returns one counterexample.
+You can find it by checking the value of the _board_ variable in the output.
 And the counterexample corresponds to a valid LinkedIn Queens solution.

-Below is the resulting `9x9` board, where 1 represents a queen placed in that cell:
+Below is the resulting `9×9` board, taken from the _board_ variable in the counterexample.
+A value of 1 marks a cell where a queen is placed.

 ```
 [0, 0, 0, 0, 0, 1, 0, 0, 0]